Spatiotemporal Chaos and Defect Proliferation in Polar-Apolar Active Mixture: Discussion

 \section{Discussion}

 We investigated the spatiotemporal behaviour of a mixture of polar and apolar species using coarse-grained equations for the density and order-parameter fields, with the polar species in the minority acting as an impurity in the apolar component.
 The mean density and activity of the polar species are varied, while those of the apolar species are held fixed.
 The response of the apolar component to changes in the density of the polar species is found to be non-monotonic.
 In particular, within an intermediate density range of the polar species, the system attains a \emph{dynamic steady state} characterised by high-density, nematically ordered bands of the apolar species embedded in a dilute isotropic background.
 The bands undergo frequent modulations, and the modulation frequency increases with the activity of the polar species, leading to a defect-ridden steady state.
-In this regime, the dynamics of the apolar species—and of the system as a whole—appear chaotic, as supported by the spectral properties of length-scale fluctuations and the positive maximal Lyapunov exponent.\\ Chaotic dynamics have been reported previously in active systems; however, the chaotic behaviour observed in our study differs in several key aspects.
-Earlier reports of chaos in active systems, such as active nematic turbulence, typically occur in high-density regimes with a background fluid, where density fluctuations are often neglected and hydrodynamic interactions dominate long-range stress transmission \cite{shankar2022topological}.
-In contrast, our system operates in the dry and dilute limit, wherein the density fluctuations play a crucial role.
-In this setup, the chaotic state emerges through tuning the mean density and activity of polar species, highlighting the influence of interspecies coupling.
-Unlike active turbulence, where the length and time scale of the structure are set by both active particles and fluid, the length and time scale of the structure of the apolar species in our system are governed primarily by the properties of the polar species.\\ The observations reported in this study are of considerable importance, as they reveal a novel means of controlling the emergent behaviour of active nematic systems by introducing a secondary species.
-By adjusting the mean density and activity of the foreign species, one can modulate the system's dynamic states.
-This mechanism presents a novel approach for externally regulating active matter systems.
-Moreover, the predicted phenomena are amenable to experimental verification and may hold relevance in practical applications, including the development of biosensors and other soft active materials.\\ In conclusion, our study opens new avenues for future research.
-While our model considers a dry system without momentum conservation, it would be interesting to explore how hydrodynamic interactions influence spatiotemporal dynamics and whether the observed spatiotemporal chaos could act as a precursor to fully developed turbulence.
-Further, it will be interesting to study the dynamics of the defects in the chaotic regime, as it can provide new insights about the system.
-It will also allow a comparison of the defect dynamics in our system with those observed in turbulence states reported in other active systems.
+In this regime, the dynamics of the apolar species—and of the system as a whole—appear chaotic, as supported by the spectral properties of length-scale fluctuations and the positive maximal Lyapunov exponent. \\